jave3737/sirvimalot/README.md

 ## Prerequisites
 * Download [gVim v8.0](https://www.vim.org/download.php)
 * Download and install 32-bit version of [Python 3.6.0](https://www.python.org/downloads/release/python-360/)
+    * Or whatever version of python is required by gVim.
+If you type `:version` you should see something along the lines of `--DDYNAMIC_PYTHON3_DLL="\python36.dll\"` so you will need that version of python
     * When installing make sure to "Add to Path" or you will have to manually add the path of the executable to the environmental variable "path"

 ## Windows Configuration